wp-plugins/rocket-galleries/readme.txt

 == Description ==

 Rocket Galleries is the gallery manager WordPress never had.
 Easily create and manage galleries from one intuitive panel within WordPress.
 Simple, easy to use, and lightweight.
+Some of the features include:

+* Lightweight, with no Javascript needed and minimal CSS at less than 0.3kb!
+* Bulk image uploading, integrated with new WordPress Media Library
+* A built in template loader, allowing you to create your own gallery templates for your theme
+* Developer friendly, with huge scope for customization using built-in actions & filters

 The modern, straight forward interface is built to fit right into the WordPress admin area.
 It's built to feel like native WordPress functionality, not a plugin, which is great for impressing clients and instantly feeling familiar with the plugin's admin area.
 Simple, just the way we like it.